danicaroo940/danicaroo940/README.md

 # 💫 About Me:
-🔭 I’m currently working on Oratrex<br>⚡ I'm a passionate developer with experience in the MERN stack.<br>💚 I love creating innovative and scalable solutions to complex problems, always keeping a user-centric approach.<br>💬 You can contact me via my linkedin!
+🔭 I’m currently working on Memorable Planet<br>⚡ I'm a passionate developer with experience in the MERN stack.<br>💚 I love creating innovative and scalable solutions to complex problems, always keeping a user-centric approach.<br>💬 You can contact me via my linkedin!

 ## 🌐 Socials: